lucidrains/DALLE2-pytorch/README.md

 images = decoder.sample(mock_image_embed) # (1, 3, 512, 512)
 ```

 Finally, to generate the DALL-E2 images from text.
-Insert the trained `DiffusionPrior` as well as the `Decoder` (which both contains `CLIP`, a unet, and a causal transformer)
+Insert the trained `DiffusionPrior` as well as the `Decoder` (which wraps `CLIP`, the causal transformer, and unet(s))

 ```python
 from dalle2_pytorch import DALLE2